JetBrains/kotlin-multiplatform-dev-docs/topics/overview/supported-platforms.md

 * It's done.
 We will be evolving it according to our strict [backward compatibility rules](https://kotlinfoundation.org/language-committee-guidelines/).

-### Current platform stability levels for Core Kotlin Multiplatform technology
+### Current platform stability levels for the core Kotlin Multiplatform technology

 | Platform                 | Stability level |
 |--------------------------|-----------------|